Some meetings definitely could have been emails. However, others simply have to happen.

 Whenever a suggestion comes up in the #general channel of your instant messaging app, showing your agreement doesn’t take a lot of time.
 If you use an emoji reaction such as (🙌), (🤝), or (✅), your teammates will quickly conclude that you approve of their idea.

-In a business meeting, however, agreeing with a suggestion requires you to put your opinions into words.
+In a business meeting, however, agreeing with a suggestion sometimes requires you to put your opinions into words.
 Here are some expressions you can use whenever you wish to support your team.

 Phrases for agreeing in a meeting: